EnHatch/StyleGuide-ObjC/README.md

 ```Objective-C
 @property (assign, getter=isEditable) BOOL editable;
 ```
-Text and example taken from the Cocoa Naming Guidelines.

 ##Conditionals

 Conditional bodies should always use braces even when a conditional body could be written without braces (e.g., it is one line only) to prevent errors.
 These errors include adding a second line and expecting it to be part of the if-statement.
-Another, even more dangerous defect may happen where the line "inside" the if-statement is commented out, and the next line unwittingly becomes part of the if-statement.
 In addition, this style is more consistent with all other conditionals, and therefore more easily scannable.
 ####Preferred:
 ```Objective-C
 if (!error) {